jean553/c-data-structures/README.md

 The binary tree is a tree in which one every node has at most two children.

-The `strict` binary tree has every nodes with exactly zero or two children.
+A `strict` binary tree has every nodes with exactly zero or two children.
-The `complete` binary tree has every level fullfilled (the last one may not be fullfilled), and all nodes are as left as possible.
+A `complete` binary tree has every level fullfilled (the last one may not be fullfilled), and all nodes are as left as possible.
-The `perfect` binary tree has every level filled.
+A `perfect` binary tree has every level filled.

 ![Image 1](images/binary_tree.png)